 14. Effect of New Accounting Standards on Current Period Financial Statements

-The Governmental Accounting Standards Board (GASB) has adopted GASB Statement No. 83, Certain Asset Retirement Obligations, GASB Statement No. 84, Fiduciary Activities, and GASB Statement No. 87, Leases.
-When these become effective, application of these standards may restate portions of these financial statements.
+The Governmental Accounting Standards Board (GASB) has adopted GASB Statement No. 87, Leases.
+When this standard become effective, application of these standards may restate portions of these financial statements.